Cadland: 1830: five-year-old season

-Cadland by John Frederick Herring, Sr.
+Cadland, engraved by Richard Gilson Reeve after John Frederick Herring, Sr.

 Cadland ran six times at Newmarket in the early part of 1830.
 His first race saw him matched against Zinganee yet again in the Craven Stakes on 12 April.
 He started 3/1 second favourite with Zinganee on 6/1.
 On this occasion neither horse ran to his best form, with Cadland unplaced behind the filly Seraph.
 At the next Newmarket meeting Cadland walked over for a £50 race over three miles.
 On the following day Cadland ran in a one-mile match race in which he failed to concede seven pounds to the six-year-old Maresfield.
 Later that afternoon he collected £100 without having to race as he walked over for a King's Plate.
 On 10 May Cadland carried top weight of 128 pounds in a Handicap in which he finished third to Navarin, a four-year-old carrying 98 pounds.
 Cadland's spring campaign ended with another walkover in the Jockey Club Plate three days later.

 In autumn, Cadland was beaten by his only rival, the four-year-old Gayhurst in a £50 race on 5 October.
 His next race was for The Whip, a four-mile challenge match for an antique trophy consisting of a riding whip said to have been owned by King Charles II and later modified to incorporate hairs from the mane and tail of Eclipse.
 At level weights, Cadland claimed the trophy by beating Zinganee in their sixth and final encounter, but the race was extremely grueling for both horses: Zinganee never ran again and some commentators believed Cadland never produced his best form in his subsequent races.
 At the Houghton meeting, Cadland walked over for a £25 race on 1 November.
 Four days later at the same meeting he finished third in the Audley End Stakes, carrying top weight of 130 pounds.